legumeinfo/pandagma/README.md

                         this annotation is among those with the median length for the orthogroup.
                         Otherwise, one is selected at random from those with median length. work_dir - Working directory, for temporary and intermediate files.

+Variables in pandagma config file (Set the config with the CONF environment variable)
+         clust_iden - Minimum identity threshold for mmseqs clustering [0.40]
+          clust_cov - Minimum coverage for mmseqs clustering [0.40]
+        consen_iden - Minimum identity threshold for consensus generation [0.30]
+         extra_iden - Minimum identity threshold for mmseqs addition of \"extra\" annotations [0.30] mcl_inflation - Inflation parameter, for Markov clustering [1.6] strict_synt - For clustering of the \"main\" annotations, use only syntenic pairs [1] The alternative (0) is to use all homologous pairs that satisfy expected_quotas.tsv ks_low_cutoff - For inferring Ks peak per species pair.
+Don't consider Ks block-median values less than this.
+[0.5] ks_hi_cutoff - For inferring Ks peak per species pair.
+Don't consider Ks block-median values greater than this.
+[2.0] ks_binsize - For calculating and displaying histograms.
+[0.05] ks_block_wgd_cutoff - Fallback, if a ks_cutoffs file is not provided.
+[1.75] max_pair_ks - Fallback value for excluding gene pairs, if a ks_cutoffs file is not provided.
+[4.0]

+      consen_prefix - Prefix to use in orthogroup names out_dir_base - Base name for the output directory [default: './out'] annot_str_regex - Regular expression for capturing annotation name from gene ID, e.g.
+                        \"([^.]+\.[^.]+)\..+\"
+                          for two dot-separated fields, e.g. vigan.Shumari
+                        or \"(\D+\d+\D+)\d+.+\" for Zea assembly+annot string, e.g. Zm00032ab
+    preferred_annot - String to match and select an annotation set, from a gene ID.
+                        This is used for picking representative IDs+sequence from an orthogroup, when this annotation is among those with the median length for the orthogroup.
+                        Otherwise, one is selected at random from those with median length. work_dir - Working directory, for temporary and intermediate files.

 ~~~